MarcNeveu/ExoCcycleGeo/README.md

 	install.packages("RInside")

 ## Install *IPHREEQC*
 The *IPHREEQC* library is a module that allows the *PHREEQC* application to be embedded in C or C++ codes.
-Go to http://wwwbrr.cr.usgs.gov/projects/GWC_coupled/phreeqc to download *IPHREEQC* and follow the default installation instructions (you need admin credentials on your machine):
+Go to http://wwwbrr.cr.usgs.gov/projects/GWC_coupled/phreeqc to download *IPHREEQC* (for Linux), unzip it, and follow the default installation instructions (you need admin credentials on your machine):

 	./configure
 	make
 	make install

+In v3.8.6, the *./configure* script omits copying a header file *PHRQ_exports.h* to the include folder.
+You can manually remedy this by copying, from the unzipped folder, *src/phreeqcpp/common/PHRQ_exports.h* to the */usr/local/include/* folder.

 ## Install *ExoCcycleGeo*
 Go to https://github.com/MarcNeveu/ExoCcycleGeo.
 Click the green *Clone or download* button to the right of the page, then either: